zalando-nakadi/fahrschein/README.md

 ### Handling data binding problems

 You might want to ignore events that could not be mapped to your domain objects by Jackson, instead of having these events block all further processing.
 To achieve this you can override the `onMappingException` method of `Listener` and handle the `JsonMappingException` yourself.

 ## Using another `ClientHttpRequestFactory` implementation

-This library is currently tested and used in production with `SimpleClientHttpRequestFactory` and `HttpComponentsClientHttpRequestFactory`.
+This library is currently tested and used in production with spring frameworks' `SimpleClientHttpRequestFactory` and `HttpComponentsClientHttpRequestFactory`.

-The `HttpComponentsClientHttpRequestFactory` and `SimpleClientHttpRequestFactory` of spring try to consume the remaining stream on closing and so might block during reconnection.
+Both implementations have an issue that makes them not fully suitable for consuming streaming data.
+In order to reuse keepalive connections, they are trying to consume remaining data from the stream, which can block for a long time.

 To avoid this there are two alternative implementations included in the artifacts `fahrschein-http-simple` and `fahrschein-http-apache`.
+Fahrschein now defaults to using the modfied simple implementation.
+The apache version comes in useful when you want more control about the number of parallel connections in total or per host.
+The following example shows how to use a customized `HttpClient`.

 ```java
 final RequestConfig config = RequestConfig.custom().setSocketTimeout(readTimeout)
                                                    .setConnectTimeout(connectTimeout)
                                                    .setConnectionRequestTimeout(connectTimeout)